Viviana Villacorta: UCLA Bruins

 Villacorta played four seasons of college soccer at University of California, Los Angeles between 2017 and 2021 while also earning a degree in sociology.
 As a freshman she played in all 25 games including 15 starts.
 The team finished second in the Pac-12 conference behind Stanford and qualified for the postseason, reaching the final of the 2017 College Cup before again losing out to their conference rivals.
 In 2018, Villacorta played in all 22 games, starting all but the season opener, and earned second-team All-Pac-12 honors.
 She scored four goals in total with her first collegiate career goal coming away at Stanford in a 3–2 defeat.
 UCLA again finished second in conference play and reached the quarterfinals of the NCAA Tournament before being eliminated by North Carolina in a penalty shootout.
 In 2019, Villacorta was an ever-present, starting in all 24 games.
 She scored three goals as well as a career-high eight assists, earning second-team All-Pac-12 honors for a second consecutive season as UCLA again finished second behind Stanford and reached the semifinals of the postseason, losing 4–1 to Stanford.
 Villacorta elected to delay her pro career and return in 2021 to contest her senior season despite being drafted in January following the NCAA's offer of a waiver in light of the COVID-19 pandemic that meant draftees were able to remain in college to contest the rescheduled college spring season.
 Having never missed a game for UCLA since joining as a freshman in 2017, Villacorta suffered an ACL tear 18 minutes into the opening game against Pepperdine on February 7, ending her collegiate career prematurely.

 Club career

 Orlando Pride

 On January 13, 2021, Villacorta was selected in the first round (9th overall) of the 2021 NWSL Draft by Orlando Pride and had originally planned to join the team following the delayed college spring season.
 After suffering an ACL tear during a college game in February, Villacorta signed a one-year plus option year contract with Orlando on August 6, 2021, and immediately placed on the season-ending injury list.
 She did not feature during the 2022 NWSL Challenge Cup but was named as a substitute in a matchday squad for the first time in the final game on April 23, 2022.
 She made her professional debut in the next game, as a 72nd-minute substitute in the team's regular season opener, a 3–0 defeat to NJ/NY Gotham FC.

+On July 16, 2024, while out with a season-ending injury, she renewed her contract through 2025 with an option for 2026.